-My Macbook Pro and iPhone are central to virtually all my productive efforts.
-They are where I store my thoughts, track my progress, write, design, make music, and produce my work.
+A Macbook Pro is central to virtually all my productive efforts.
+It is where I store my thoughts, track my progress, write, design, make music, and produce my work.
 Over the years I’ve gotten into the habit of condensing my toolset to the essentials.
 This is a list of those tools, in no particular order.

 These are the apps which I believe everyone can benefit from trying out, and those which I have had in my daily rotation for at least a year.
 I’ve tested them thoroughly and vouch for them all.
 At the bottom is a deprecated list of tools which I no longer use, along with an explanation.